 Determining the Strongest Metals: Types of Strength

 Tensile strength refers to a material’s ability to resist tension.
-In other words, it looks at the amount of strength required to stretch or pull something apart.
-A material with low tensile strength would pull apart more easily than a material with high tensile strength.
+In other words, it looks at the amount of force required to stretch or pull something apart.
+A material with low tensile strength would pull apart more quickly than a material with high tensile strength.

 Impact strength refers to a material’s ability to withstand a blow without fracturing or shattering.
 In other words, it’s a method for determining the limit of how much energy a material can absorb via impact.